 The Clinical Legal Education program provides dozens of externship opportunities offering educational and practical legal experience and professional mentorship.
 Year-long externships feature on-site placement combined with classroom instruction and classroom credit.
 Half-year externships feature on-site placement combined with seminars and non-classroom credit.

 Year-Long Externship Programs

 - Criminal Defense Program

-This program provides a live-client criminal defense experience with the Allegheny County Office of Conflicts Counsel.
-Students in this program have the opportunity to assist in the representation of criminal defendants in active cases being handled by the Office of Conflicts Counsel.
+This program provides a live-client experience and classroom instruction in criminal defense.
+Students have the opportunity to assist in the representation of criminal defendants in cases being handled by the Allegheny County Office of Conflicts Counsel.